AustinJoostineWabwire/Clean-Bin-Agencies/README.md

 # Clean-Bin-Agencies
-Clean Bin Agencies to ensure a dirty free environment.
+Clean Bin Agencies.
+Clean and a dirty-free environment.